 On the north side of Berlin’s famous Hackescher Markt stands the entrance to the Hackeschen Höfe, a series of interconnected art nouveau courtyards featuring shopping, entertainment, and dining.
-Just a bit further up the street, however, another courtyard is hidden away all on its own.
+Just a bit farther up the street, however, another courtyard is hidden away all on its own.
 Lacking a grand entryway, it can be easy to miss, but through its humble portal lies a hot spot of Berlin street art.

 Since street art is mercurial and chaotic by its very nature, the art on display in the alley next to Haus Schwarzenberg changes on an almost weekly basis, with new pieces being painted on, papered over, added to, and repurposed in the constantly evolving collage that washes over this little urban oasis.
 Famous street artists like El Bocho, Miss Van, Stinkfish, Otto Schade, and more have been known to add to the churn.
 The alley also features a famous painting of Anne Frank by Jimmy C that remains intact and untouched.